TelemetryDeck/KotlinSDK/README.md

 - Gradle 6.8.3–8.8\*
 - AGP 7.1.3–8.5

+## Migrating providers to 5.0+

+* The provider interface `TelemetryDeckProvider` has changed to accept a `Context` instance instead of an `Application`.
+* The deprecated fallback provider callbacks are no longer used and the functionality has been removed.
+* Providers can now optionally override the `transform` method in order to modify any component of the signal.

 ## Migrating providers to 3.0+

 If you had Kotlin SDK for TelemetryDeck added to your app, you will notice that `TelemetryManager` and related classes have been deprecated.